- Origins: Mixed

 Every imaginable coat colour can be found in domestic shorthairs.
 Common colours and patterns found in domestics include black, pointed, tuxedo, silver tabby, ginger, ginger, ginger and white, calico, blue, blue and white and white.

 Domestic cats can also have any eye colour including blue, copper, green, yellow and even odd eyes such as one blue, one green.

 Just like the appearance and colour of the domestic, their temperament varies enormously.
-Even with purebred cats, you can get an idea of certain traits they may have (Siamese are known for being talkative, but I’m sure there are quiet ones out there).
-Temperament really depends on the background the cat has come from, the parents, and just how that cat is.
+Personality depends on the background the cat has come from, the parents, and just how that cat is.

-Domestics make wonderful pets.
-There are always more cats needing homes than there are homes for them.
-If you are looking to bring a domestic (or two) into your home, the best place you can look is your local shelter.
+Domestics make wonderful pets and sadly there are always more cats needing homes than there are homes for them.
+If you are looking to bring a domestic (or two) into your home, your local shelter is the best place.
 They will be able to show you around and match the perfect cat for you.